 To discuss your situation with us, please schedule your free consultation online or at (212) 235-1525 to get started!

-OATH Violations & Proceedings
+Types of OATH Violations

 If it’s your first time receiving an OATH ticket, you may be unsure of what to expect.
 Luckily, you don’t have to go at it alone.
 We have the experience, training, and knowledge required to help resolve your situation as efficiently as possible, and our track record proves it.
 While OATH summonses are issued by a variety of NYC enforcement agencies, our New York OATH attorney is experienced and skilled in defending violations such as: